KhawajaAbaid/teras/docs/source/getting_started.rst

    backend agnostic.
 It supports TensorFlow, JAX and PyTorch backends.**

 .. warning::
-    To use teras v0.3 you must have keras 3 installed!
-It won't work with teras 2.x
+    To use teras v0.3 you must have Keras 3 installed!
+It won't work with Keras 2.x

 Installing teras
 -----------------